ali28729/CarromBoard/README.md

 A 2D multiplayer Carrom Board game based on OpenGL library.

 >This game was developed in VS2015.
->To run the project compile using Visual studio.
+>To run the project, compile using Visual studio.